Sculpture of John Paul II with rock, red water makes waves

 Kalina, 76, said the installation in the museum’s fountain relates to John Paul II’s efforts in the 1980s to help free Poland from communism, which is symbolized by the red color the water has from a red fabric placed on the fountain’s bottom.

 The artist, the creator of many works dealing with the Catholic faith and church, said he also wanted to send a “warning against multiplying forms of red revolution” and encourage the return to the “clear well.”
-He was apparently referring to the gradual disappearance of faith and religion in Poland.
+He was apparently referring to the weakening of faith and religion in Poland.

 But some critics associated the art work with blood and violence.
 The sculpture also drew ridicule on social media, with some commenters comparing the life-sized likeness of the canonized pope toting a rock to a cartoon figure.